 Allen Discovery Center at Tufts University

-A recent focus of this work has been the creation of living biological robots - designed by a computer and then built from amphibian stem cells.
-These reconfigurable organisms have opened a whole new field of research, allowing us to move between simulated (in silico) and biological (in vivo) worlds and answer a number of fundamental questions about stem cell development, cellular communication, tissue plasticity, and self-assembly.
+A recent focus of this work has been the creation of biological robots - designed by a computer and then built from amphibian stem cells.
+These reconfigurable organisms have opened a whole new field of research, allowing us to move between simulated (in silico) and biological (in vivo) worlds and answer a number of fundamental questions about biological control systems, cellular communication, tissue plasticity, and self-assembly.

 I received my Ph.D. from Georgetown University where I worked under Dr. Martha Weiss and Dr. Elena Silva on brain remodeling in lepidopteran species.
 There I performed several innovative studies asking the question, can a larva (caterpillar) learn something a moth or butterfly can later remember?
 The results of those studies were the first to demonstrate trans-metamorphic memory in lepidoptera and piqued my interest in how an organism responds to organization/patterning changes across developmental time-space.
 This interest has remained central in my career and continues to drive all the projects in the lab.